EvergineTeam/dotnet-wasm-samples/src/jsinteraction/README.md

-# Console wasm sample
+# JSInteraction wasm sample

-The sample shows how to build a small hello world wasm .Net6 sample.
+The sample implements interaction with JavaScript from/to .Net

 ## Prerequisites